 Skip to Content

-Directed practice component covering topics in Medical Nutrition Therapy II: cancer, childhood obesity, disorders of the lower gastrointestinal tract, gallbladder, liver, renal diseases.
-Practicum includes: menu writing for modified texture/ therapeutic interventions; feeding routes; patient interviews, nutrition screening/education and the nutrition care process from admission to discharge.
-Ten directed practice hours per week.
+Supervised practice component covering topics in Medical Nutrition Therapy II: cancer, childhood obesity, disorders of the lower gastrointestinal tract, gallbladder, and liver, and renal diseases.
+Experience includes: menu writing for modified texture/therapeutic interventions, feeding routes, patient interviews, nutrition screening/education, and the nutrition care process from admission to discharge.
+Ten supervised practice hours per week.

 Division: Health Sciences